Chalwk/HALO-SCRIPT-PROJECTS/docs/knowledge_base/vps_guides/linux_vps_guide.md

 sudo systemctl restart sshd
 ```

-**⚠️ Warning:** After this, you must specify the new port (e.g., `22992`) in the Port field in BitVise for all future connections.
+**Warning:** After this, you must specify the new port (e.g., `22992`) in the Port field in BitVise for all future connections.
 If you disabled password authentication, you must use your SSH key.

 ---